Understanding PubSub+ Insights Dashboards for Advanced Monitoring

 • Client Connections Utilization (%) by Service: A Timeseries widget that shows a graph with the percentage of all connections.

-• HWM Connections: A Query Value widget that shows the highest number (high water mark) of connections during the selected time interval.
+• HWM Connections: A query value widget that shows the highest number (high water mark) of connections during the selected time interval.

-• Min Connections: A Query Value widget that shows the lowest number of connections during the selected time interval.
+• Min Connections: A query value widget that shows the lowest number of connections during the selected time interval.

-• Avg Connections: A Query Value widget that shows the average number of connection during the selected time interval.
+• Avg Connections: A query value widget that shows the average number of connection during the selected time interval.

 • Client Connections by Protocol: A section that shows metrics for connections to the event broker services.